The Principles of Diffusion Models: Conditional Tricks: The Secret Sauce of Diffusion Models

+Taken together, these formulas show that, on a finite dataset, all three oracle targets reduce to explicit posterior-weighted averages of closed-form conditional quantities. }

-This is no coincidence: by making training tractable, these conditional forms reveal a profound unification.
+The common conditional reformulation is no coincidence: by making training tractable, it reveals a profound unification.
 Variational diffusion, score-based SDEs, and flow matching are simply different facets of the same principle.
 Three perspectives, one insight, elegantly connected.
+We will continue to explore their equivalence throughout the rest of this chapter.